kanidm/kanidm/kanidm_book/src/accounts_and_groups.md

 {{#template
     templates/kani-warning.md
     imagepath=images
+    title=Warning!
-    text=Warning: Persons may change their own displayname, name, and legal name at any time.
+    text=Persons may change their own displayname, name, and legal name at any time.
 You MUST NOT use these values as primary keys in external systems.
 You MUST use the `uuid` attribute present on all entries as an external primary key.
 }}

 ## Resetting Person Account Credentials